sergeynordicresults/sergeynordicresults.github.io/index.md

 > Russian language is banned in Ukraine? maybe

-> All ukrainians are pro-Bandera => nazis (think that all other nations should die)? maybe
+> "All ukrainians are pro-Bandera" => nazis (think that all other nations should die)? maybe

 > "Azov" military division is Nazis?
 Maybe